 Community and Social Engagement

 It is important for a man discerning a call to the priesthood and religious life to conduct himself in such a way that is becoming of one aspiring to such a life.
-This should be the case in your community and social engagements and your personal life.
-Some suggestions in these areas are:
+This should be evident in your community and social engagements and your personal life.
+Some suggestions:

 - Parish involvement